cloudmesh/cloudmesh-manual/docs/_sources/projects/project-hpc.rst.txt

 Cloudmesh HPC Batch
 ===================

--  This project can also be taken as independent study or as part of the Cloud Engineering class
+-  This project can also be taken as an independent study or as part of the Cloud Engineering class

 Goals
 -----

-In this project you will be developing cloudmesh commands, that interface with HPC queing systems
+In this project, you will be developing cloudmesh commands, that interface with HPC queuing systems

 Requirements
 ------------